 During the turn of the century several activists advocated for better representation for the population in general at parliament as well as social reforms.
 Thanks to those movements the Bania caste was accepted at parliament, the sati (widow burning) and female infanticide were banned so as the child marriage (age of consent was raised from ten to twelve years old, teenagers hadn’t been invented yet) and polygamy became legal only with the consent of the first wife.
 Widows were also allowed to remarry.
-Also growing industrialization gave origin to a new class of workers; some activists struggled for their rights, often influenced by communist and socialist ideals.
+Also growing industrialization increased the number of factory workers; some activists struggled for their rights, often influenced by communist and socialist ideals.

 Later an ethnic Guzarati named Móhan̷ðása Karamacanða Gánðhí became the most preeminent among the reforming activists after Tiļaka’s execution.
 Much less radical than Tiļaka, he started campaigning in the name of civil rights for the Dalits and the Shudras and republican representative democracy.
 By contrast to other activists he advocated for the employment of nonviolent civil disobedience and became famous inside and outside the borders, popularly known as Mahána Gánðhí (Great Gandhi, in Maráthí, although he was physically quite a small man).
 His peaceful campaigns were often repressed with violence by the authorities who gave him even more recognition worldwide.